Drxbblerz/odin-recipes/README.md

-This will be the very first assignment I'd be uploading through The Odin Project and I've learnt many new things already.
-Such as: Navigating through a terminal, how to use inputs, headers, and such.
-I have tried my best to make my code very easy to read!
+This will be the very first assignment I'd be uploading through The Odin Project, so far my journey has been very fun and have learnt the basics of HTML.
+I have tried my best to make the code easy to read for my viewers!